Sara Vogel, Ph.D, Urban Education

 Espinosa, C., Ascenzi-Moreno, L., & Vogel, S. (2016).
 A Translanguaging Pedagogy for Writing: A CUNY-NYSIEB Guide for Educators.
 CUNY- New York State Initiative on Emergent Bilinguals.

-Promoting Equitable Computing Ed
+Equitable Computing (Teacher) Ed

 Empirical and Theoretical Foundations